GoogleCloudPlatform/flink-on-k8s-operator/docs/beam_guide.md

 Currently there are 2 known issues with running Beam jobs without JobServer:

-1. Sometimes it also fails with the error `TypeError: GetJobMetrics() missing 1 required positional argument:
+1. [BEAM-9214](https://issues.apache.org/jira/browse/BEAM-9214): sometimes the job first fails with `TypeError:
-'context'`, but after retry it succeeds.
+  GetJobMetrics() missing 1 required positional argument: 'context'`, but after retry it succeeds.

-2. [BEAM-9225](https://issues.apache.org/jira/browse/BEAM-9225): sometimes the job has changed state to DONE but the process doesn't exit as expected.
+2. [BEAM-9225](https://issues.apache.org/jira/browse/BEAM-9225): the job process doesn't exit as expected after it has changed state to DONE.

 ## Roadmap